0xcrypto2024/erc-8004-poc/README.md

 *   **npm**: Installed with Node.js.
 *   **Git**: For cloning the repository.

-## 🚀 Comprehensive Guide
+## 🚀 Quick Start Guide

-Follow these steps to run the entire system, including the blockchain, indexer, and frontend.
+Follow these steps in order to run the entire system.

-### 1. Setup Environment
+### Step 1: Install Dependencies

-Install dependencies for all components.
+Install dependencies for all components:

 ```bash
 # Root dependencies (Hardhat)
 npm install